Geo-Python-2022/exercise-1-Yossr128/README.md

 ## Self Assessment

-I think I did ok
+I think I did ok.
+This was a fun exercise